-As part of its review and determination of the Company's executive compensation objectives, philosophy, programs and decisions, the Committee works with and receives advice and recommendations from our CEO (other than with respect to his own compensation).
-At the beginning of each year, our CEO oversees the development of corporate and individual objectives for purposes of short- and long-term compensation of each other NEO (other than our Executive Chairman who reports to the Board).
+As part of its review and determination of the Company's executive compensation objectives, philosophy, programs and decisions, the Compensation Committee works with and receives advice and recommendations from our CEO (other than with respect to his own compensation).
+At the beginning of each year, our CEO oversees the development of corporate and individual objectives for purposes of short- and long-term compensation of each other NEO (other than our Executive Chairman, who reports to the Board).
 These objectives are derived from our corporate business plan and include both quantitative measurements and qualitative considerations selected to reinforce and enhance achievement of our operating and growth objectives.
-As Executive Chairman, Mr. Shuster remains engaged as a key member of the Company's executive management team, collaborating with our CEO to define the Company's long-term goals and providing oversight and guidance to the CEO, including with respect to executive compensation.
-At the end of each year, our CEO reviews with the Committee the achievement of objectives and the performance of our other NEOs who report to him and presents recommendations regarding adjustments to those NEOs' compensation to ensure alignment of stockholder interests with our objectives, as well as to reward the executive for performance.
-The Committee considers our CEO's recommendations, together with review by the Committee's compensation consultant, in making independent determinations regarding executive compensation.
+At the end of each year, our CEO reviews with the Compensation Committee the achievement of objectives and the performance of our other NEOs who report to him and presents recommendations regarding adjustments to those NEOs' compensation to ensure alignment of stockholder interests with our objectives, as well as to reward the executive for performance.
+The Compensation Committee considers our CEO's recommendations, together with a review conducted by the Compensation Committee's compensation consultant, and makes an independent determination regarding executive compensation.
 Based on our CEO's day-to-day management of our NEOs, the CEO is well-positioned to evaluate the performance of each NEO who reports to him and make recommendations as to each NEO's overall performance and compensation.
-Our CEO attends all Committee meetings, other than those portions that are held in executive session, and is not present during any deliberations on matters involving CEO compensation.
+Our CEO attends all Committee meetings, other than those portions that are held in executive session, except where his attendance is requested, and is not present during any deliberations on matters involving CEO compensation.